 The Switzerland property has a mortgage of $550 per month.
 The loan has an interest rate of 1.25% attached.

 Currently, the properties break even on themselves.
-The goal is to own each of these properties outright by the time Sevilla is ready to retire.
+The goal is to own each of these properties outright by the time Susan is ready to retire.
 She chooses to view house hacking as a long-term living strategy as opposed to a profit-driven venture.

 When she bought these properties, there were no tenants in place.
 With that, she had to seek out her own potential renters.
 For different properties, she took different approaches.